MDP Playground: An Analysis and Debug Testbed for Reinforcement Learning: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We introduced a low-cost platform to design and debug RL agents and provided instructions on how to use it with supporting experiments.
-The platform allows us to disentangle various factors that make RL environments hard by providing fine-grained control over various dimensions.
-This also lends itself to easily achievable insights and helps debug agents.
-We further demonstrated how the performance of the studied agents is adversely affected by the dimensions.
-To the best of our knowledge, we are the first to perform a principled study of how significant aspects such as non-Markov information states, irrelevant features, representations and low-level dimensions, like time discretisation, affect agent performance.
+We introduced a platform to analyse and debug RL agents with fine-grained control over various dimensions of hardness.
+The platform allows low-cost experiments on toy environments and analysing the effects of dimensions of hardness on complex environments.
+We studied the performance of various agents and gained insights on toy and complex environments by varying these dimensions.
+To the best of our knowledge, we are also the first to perform a principled study of how significant aspects such as non-Markov information states, irrelevant features, representations and low-level dimensions of hardness, like time discretisation, affect agent performance.
+Finally, we also described debugging capabilities of the platform.